MatteoCarlone/Assignment1-ExproLab/README.md

 This project is the first assignment of the Robotics Engineering Course's Experimental Robotics Laboratory at the University of Genoa.
 The task entails developing a software architecture for surveillance robots.
-The project's purpose is to improve the usage of ROS (Robot-Operating-System) by leveraging:
 The project aims to deepen the ROS (Robot-Operating-System) utilization by leveraging:

 - [***SMACH***](http://wiki.ros.org/smach), a powerful and scalable Python-based library for hierarchical state machines.